casualGamer-dev/Nuon/doc/HACKING/Module.md

-# Modules in Tor
+# Modules in Nuon

-This document describes the build system and coding standards when writing a module in Tor.
+This document describes the build system and coding standards when writing a module in Nuon.

 ## What is a module?